angelngele/theangelngele/README.md

 # theangelngele.github.io
+This project was created with only HTML, Vanilla CSS, and Javascript.
+It's perfect for beginners who want to build their first website or GitHub Resume.

-# Sections
+## Sections
- a.
+* a.
 About me
- b.
+* b.
 Resume
- c.
+* c.
 Skills
- d.
+* d.
 Certificates
- e.
+* e.
 Project
- f.
+* f.
 Contact